 Success is the best revenge is a saying that helps us realize that vengeance typically isn’t the answer.
-It’s human nature to want to give back what we get, especially in times of heartache.
-When we are hurting, we want others to hurt too, especially those who hurt us.
+It’s human nature to want to give back what we get, especially during heartache.
+We want others to hurt when we are hurting, especially those who caused the pain.

 It seems like these two ideas were combined into the version of the quote we regularly hear:

 Success really is the best revenge.
 Whether you are reeling from a breakup, job loss, rift with family, or broken friendship, pursuing your version of success will help you feel better and prove that you didn’t need whatever those naysayers were offering – you’re good enough on your own.

 Here’s why you should consider working on yourself and living well instead of pursuing whatever vengeance you had planned.

 A crucial reason success is the best revenge is the nature of success.
 Being successful is fantastic, whether you’re pursuing it for vengeance, justice, or another reason altogether.